Kamaz Typhoon: History

 The development of the "Typhoon" vehicle family began in 2010, when Minister of Russian Federation Armed Forces approved the "Development of Russian Federation Armed Forces military vehicles for the period until 2020" program and started the Typhoon MRAP program.
-In 2012 the first contract between Russian Ministry of Armed Forces and Kamaz to buy Typhoons was signed.
+In 2012 the first contract between Russian Ministry of Armed Forces and KAMAZ to buy Typhoons was signed.

 12 Typhoons took part in Russian Victory Day military parade in 2014.
 State tests were completed in 2019.

+The KamAZ Typhoon has been used by the Russians in the Russo-Ukrainian War with at least 28 KamAZ-63968 Typhoon and 11 K-53949 Typhoon-K being destroyed, damaged, abandoned and captured as of 12 February 2025.

+An import-substituted Typhoon-K vehicle was offered for export in April 2023.

 Description

 Russia claims NATO STANAG 4569 level 3b protection.
 Combined set of ceramics and steel armor, which protects against armor-piercing bullets of caliber 14.5 × 114 mm.
 Includes 128.5-129.0 mm thick bulletproof glass with a transparency of 70%, developed by the "Magistral Ltd" and tested at the Research Institute of Steel, withstanding 2 shots spaced at 280–300 mm in the shelling of KPVT with speed of bullet 911 m / s at the instant of contact with the glass.
 Bulletproof exceed the highest demands on available GOST (GOST R 51136 and GOST R 50963), in which the highest level - a fire of armor-piercing bullets B-32, 7.62 × 54 mm from the SVD.
 During the production, Magistral LTD focused on western standards level IV STANAG 4569 - guaranteed protection in the shelling of armor-piercing ammunition B-32, 14.5 × 114 mm from a distance of 200 m with a bullet velocity 891–931 m / s.
 Reservations withstand hit of 30-mm ammunition.
 There are bullet-proof tires 16.00R20 with explosion inserts diverting the blast wave, with automatic pumping of air and controlled pressure to 4.5 atmospheres.
 Provided loopholes for firing from small arms, remotely controlled machine gun.
 Unification with other family cars is 86%.

 Seats are equipped with personal weapons holders, seat belts and head restraints.
 They are attached to the roof module, to reduce the impact of mines / bombs.
 Inside the module is installed set for filtering FVUA-100A and air conditioning.
 On the roof there are escape hatches in case the vehicle rolls over.
 Passengers exit through the ramp at the stern of the vehicle or through a side door.